se-rwth/se-rwth.github.io/_pages/research/Digital-Twins.md

-To realize digital twins and their cockpits is an increasingly complex task that leads us to the idea of increasing the degree of automation for creating them.
+To realize digital twins and their cockpits is an increasingly complex task that enforces a high degree of automation for creating them.
 Within [[BMR+22]](#BMR+22), we have presented a low-code development approach that reduces the amount of hand-written code needed and uses